Ile Oluji-Okeigbo: Economy

 Ile-Oluji is an agrarian town.
-It is one of the largest producers and exporters of Cocoa production in Nigeria.
-Cassava, Yam, Maize and Oil Palm are other major crops cultivated by farmers in the town.
+It is one of the largest producers and exporters of cocoa production in Nigeria. cassava, yam, maize and oil Palm are other major crops cultivated by farmers in the town.

 The major manufacturing company in the town is Premium Cocoa Products (Ile-Oluji) Limited.
 It has one of the largest cocoa processing companies in West Africa.
-Its products comprise Cocoa Powder, Cocoa Cake, Cocoa Butter and Cocoa Liquor which are sold to industrial customers.
+Its products comprise cocoa powder, cocoa cake, cocoa butter and chocolate liquor which are sold to industrial customers.
 Some of its customers are Promasidor Nigeria, Nestle, Fan Milk, Indcresa Productos Del Cacao in Spain and Theobroma B.V in the Netherlands.
 Oluji Pure Cocoa Powder is also a famous consumer product from the company.

 Education

 The Federal Polytechnic, Ile-Oluji is a major tertiary institution in the town.
 The Asiwaju Bola Tinubu Skills Acquisition Centre, built by the Federal Government of Nigeria is also located in Ile-Oluji.

 Gboluji Grammar School, Ile-Oluji is one of the one hundred oldest secondary schools in Nigeria.
 Other secondary schools in the town include Holy Saviour's High School, Orere Grammar School, Baptist High School, CAC Grammar School, St. Francis College, Gloryfield International College, New Era High School and Akinyosoye Model College.